-APPLICATIONS for Summer 2023 Due by March 1st
+APPLICATIONS for Summer 2023 Accepted by March 17th

 The Department of Environmental and Molecular Toxicology (EMT) at Oregon State University encourages students to consider a career in toxicology.
 Paid summer internship opportunities are available for OSU-enrolled students to encourage interested undergraduates to gain experience in toxicology research and to encourage graduate training in the toxicology field at OSU.